imane-ayouni/Customer-Clustering/README.md

 For the business development process in general, and for supply chain specifically, an understanding of customer behavior and geographic conditions is a useful method to make better decisions.
 By extracting commonly shared demographic- and geodemographic characteristics clusters (or segments) can be defined.
 This allows to apply tailor-made strategies to target customers and optimize supply chain more effectively.

 ## Objectives
-- Gather relevant information from teh datasets
+- Gather relevant information from the datasets
 - Visually explore the dataset to understand more about the business and its trends
 - Build clustering models to be able to best segment the customers of the company